electro-logic/Oscilloscope/README.md

 Remote control your oscilloscope, configure settings and acquire data points

-# NOTE: This is a development branch and AcquireMemoryDepth.Long is NOT working yet
+# NOTE: This is a development branch and PointsMode.Maximum is NOT working yet

 ## Projects